RogueRope/docs/content/docs/faq/emotional.md

 toc: true

 ---
-Things may get chaotic at Rogue Rope Camp.
+Things may get chaotic at Rogue Rope Winter.
 For example, interacting might feel too intense at times, and/or you may feel a bit alone or alienated, without familiar comforts to rely on.
 But there are plenty of ways to deal with this!

 Here are some tips: